 Survey of the nature and structure of the Japanese language, covering genetic and typological affiliations, writing systems, lexicon, and features of Japanese sentence structures.
-Prerequisite: either JAPAN 311 or JAPAN 334, which may be taken concurrently.
+Prerequisite: either JAPAN 311, JAPAN 312, JAPAN 313, JAPAN 334, JAPAN 412, JAPAN 422, or JAPAN 423, which may be taken concurrently.

 This course is a survey of how the Japanese language has shaped into the form currently has and see what changes are being observed.
 It investigates variation, vocabulary strata, orthography, and recent changes.
 It also observes grammatical features typically observed in intermediate to advanced Japanese, such as Modality, Voice, Intransitivization, Politeness, and Topic-Comment Structure.

 Grasp historical background of development of the Japanese language

 Understand how native speakers of Japanese view toward their language